Bevan French: 2024

 On 24 February, French played in Wigan's 2024 World Club Challenge final victory over Penrith, and was awarded Man of the Match.
-French scored Wigan's only try in their 12–4 Good Friday Derby defeat against St Helens.
+French scored Wigan's only try in their 124 Good Friday Derby defeat against St Helens.
 On 3 April, French signed a new four-year deal with the club.

 On 8 June, French started for Wigan in 2024 Challenge Cup final.
-He scored one try in the game (plus another ruled out by VR) in the 18–8 victory over Warrington, and was awarded the Lance Todd Trophy as man of the match.
-French finish the season with Wigan retaining both the League Leaders' Shield and Super League title, winning the Rob Burrow Award in the Grand Final, having scored the only try of the match.
+He scored one try in the game in the 188 victory over Warrington, and was awarded the Lance Todd Trophy as man of the match.
+Wigan retained both the League Leaders' Shield and Super League title, with French winning the Rob Burrow Award in the Grand Final, having scored the only try of the match.
 Sky Sports praised French at the end of the season for consistent ability to change the course of a game with individual skill.

 The 2024 season saw French become the first player in British rugby league history to win both the Lance Todd Trophy and Harry Sunderland / Rob Burrow Award in the same season, having done so also winning the Bill Ashurst medal in the 2024 World Club Challenge.

 2025

-French was a standout player in Wigan's Vegas 48–24 win over Warrington, scoring one try and winning player of the match.
+French was a standout player in Wigan's Vegas 4824 win over Warrington, scoring one try and winning player of the match.

-On 9 October, French played in Wigan's 24-6 2025 Super League Grand Final loss against Hull Kingston Rovers.
+On 9 October, French played in Wigan's 246 2025 Super League Grand Final loss against Hull Kingston Rovers.

+2026

+In round four of the 2026 season, French tore his hamstring, ruling him out for four months.
+On 30 May, French played in Wigan's 2026 Challenge Cup final victory against Hull Kingston Rovers.

 Personal life

-During his absence due to injury being midway through 2021 season, French returned home to Australia for his rehabilitation due to his mother's Motor Neurone Disease worsening.
+During his absence due to injury, midway through the 2021 season, French returned home to Australia for his rehabilitation due to his mother's Motor Neurone Disease worsening.
 She died during this time.
 French was granted compassionate leave by Wigan, returning to the UK two months into the 2022 season.